 LEAF Local Enhancement and Appreciation of Forests, backyard tree planting, native plant kits and much more.

-Native Plant Girl An excellent resource listing for Stewardship in Toronto.
+Native Plant Girl An excellent resource listing for Stewardship in Toronto (older information).

 Farms at Work Promoting healthy and active farmlands in East Central Ontario.
 Info on native pollinators and sustainable agriculture.